 This form of art can be merely using some crayons and paper, or it can be done on a larger scale encouraging physical activity to release those energies in a fun way.
 While there are ways to put this into practice at home, as always, there are some moments that call for an individual with specialties we do not possess.
 This is where we are happy and eager to help.

-At Loving Life Today, we are grateful to have Michalla Bolton on our team who specializes in this specific area.
+At Loving Life Today, we are grateful to have Michalla Bolton on our team who specializes in art therapy.
 Michalla helps people use their creativity to deal with internal struggles, and she specializes in working with children and adolescents.

 Why not try some of her suggestions at home, assess the response, and feel free to schedule an appointment with her to reap the full benefits of this useful modality.